Travel and Commuting

 Field trips and other course-related, out-of-state and international travel, including for independent and collaborative study projects (ISPs or CSPs), are suspended through summer 2021.

 Global exchange programs

-RISD has cancelled all Global Exchange and Mobility programs for fall 2020, including both RISD students applying to other institutions, and vice versa.
+RISD has cancelled all Global Exchange and Mobility programs through summer 2021, including both RISD students applying to other institutions, and vice versa.